clintonhpat/crud-zoology/README.md

 ## CRUD Zoology

-An application that allows users to add their favorite animals and their respective classes into a database.
+An application that allows users to add their favorite animals and their respective classes into a SQL database.
 This repository serves as the front-end and was built with React, JavaScript, and CSS.

 ## Project Screen Shot(s)